 There are three free campgrounds along the Pakway, and we stayed at Meriwether Lewis.
 It was quiet and clean with flushing toilets and hiking trails.
 There were lots of other campers, RVers, and vanners like us.
 Loads of Canadians.
 I couldn’t believe the place was free.
 I was very impressed by the National Park Service.

-The first morning, we went for a long walk on the trails around the park.
+The first morning, we made breakfast outside, prepared dinner in the thermal cooker, and went for a long walk on the trails around the park.
 The forest was full of oak trees that hadn’t put out their leaves yet, but everything purple was in bloom, as well as these beautiful trees that we learned were flowering dogwoods.

 The park features the burial place of Lewis, of the explorers Lewis and Clark.
 Displays explain his progress toward US settler expansion, and his mysterious death.